The Most Beautiful Lake District Villages You Need to Visit

 More than this though, Keswick is located in close proximity to Derwentwater, one of the most beautiful lakes in the Lake District.
 You can boat, kayak or canoe across the water, or climb the nearby peaks for wonderful views over the lake and the town.

-There are pubs, hotels and cafes, and through the year many unique local events and festivals are held in Keswick, making this a hotspot for tourism in the Lake District.
+There are pubs, hotels and cafes, and throughout the year many unique local events and festivals are held in Keswick, making this a hotspot for tourism in the Lake District.
+Some of the best places to stay in the town include Highfield Hotel and Clarence House B&B.

 Keswick landscape